-- Plan Your Meals – Plan out what it is you want to cook and eat for the next week.
+- Plan Your Meals – Plan out what you want to cook and eat for the next week.
 To save extra money you may want to think about choosing recipes with overlapping ingredients.

 - Buy In Season – Fruits and vegetables are more affordable when they are in season, so buy your favorites when they’re in season and then freeze them for later.
 If you run out of these fruits and vegetables before they’re back in season then buying them frozen is a great way to save.